Pictarine/CodeMirror-SwiftUI/README.md

 ![CodeMirror-SwiftUI](https://user-images.githubusercontent.com/1506323/91988828-08cbab80-ed30-11ea-9d6f-1ae9660b9796.png)

-CodeMirror-SwiftUI is a lightweight wrapper of CodeMirror for macOS and iOS and package for SwiftUI integration.
+CodeMirror-SwiftUI is a lightweight wrapper of CodeMirror for macOS and iOS and packaged for SwiftUI integration.

 This package is a fork from [CodeMirror-Swift](https://github.com/ProxymanApp/CodeMirror-Swift)